PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 [](https://i.imgur.com/byJXkLO.png)

-Let's change some CSS so it doesn't:
+Let's alter our `svg` CSS so it doesn't clip any elements that extend beyond its bounds:

 ```css
 svg {